HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean i” the “ is necessary in the third sentence like “ The good things were….”
+I am happy to learn you call it “ kettle,”

 ★★★★★